chemgymrl/chemgymrl/docs/lesson_1_react.md

 In this lesson I will be taking you through how our reaction bench environment works and how an RL agent might interact with the environment.

-The reaction bench environment is meant to as it sounds simulate a reaction, in most reaction benches the agent will have a number of reagents and the ability to play with the environmental conditions of the reaction and through doing this the agent is trying to maximize the yield of a certain desired material.
+The reaction bench environment is meant to, as it sounds, simulate a reaction, in most reaction benches the agent will have a number of reagents and the ability to play with the environmental conditions of the reaction and through doing this the agent is trying to maximize the yield of a certain desired material.
 For the reaction bench we use a reaction file which specifies the mechanics of a certain reaction or multiple reactions.
 For instance the Wurtz reaction is made up of 6 different reactions and as such is a very complicated reaction which the agent has to try and learn the mechanisms of the reaction environment it is in.
 For this lesson we will be using a simplified version of the wurtz reaction to introduce you to how actions affect the environment.

 Below is just some simple code that loads our desired environment